stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.9.0.3] EpicKnarvik97 fork

+- Adds a missing error message when a player in a vehicle cannot pay the teleportation fee
+- Adds UUID migration to automatically update player names to UUID when possible

 #### \[Version 0.9.0.2] EpicKnarvik97 fork

 - Fixes a bug causing Stargates using NETHER_PORTAL blocks to generate nether portals in the nether.